 The huelga nacional (national strike) in Costa Rica is complicated.
-The simple version is that in the first part of September some union workers walked off their government jobs and began protesting the legislature’s tax and spending reform plan scheduled to become law in November.
+The simple version is that in the first part of September 2018 some union workers walked off their government jobs and began protesting the legislature’s tax and spending reform plan.
+After about six weeks the strikes were declared illegal and the protestors gave up.

 The proposed tax and spending reform package increases taxes on food and other necessities while reducing bonuses, salary caps and severance pay for public workers.
 The government maintains that it is fair and balanced and the only way to avoid Costa Rica going bankrupt and prevent the complete collapse of public services and the economy.